Optimal uncertainty bounds for multivariate kernel regression under bounded noise: A Gaussian process-based dual

 \section{Application example}

-In the following, we compare the proposed bound with existing bounds using an application example inspired by dynamics learning in control\footnote{The full source code and implementation details are available at \url{https://gitlab.ethz.ch/ics/bounded-rkhs-bounds-duality}.}.
-Here, the task is to estimate the residual acceleration $\ftr(x) = (a_x(\theta), a_z(\theta)) \in \mathbb{R}^{2}$ of a two-dimensional quadrotor in body frame as a function of its tilt angle~$\theta \in [0, 2\pi]$ $(n_x = 1)$, based on noisy measurements of its acceleration $a_x, a_z$ in both components $(n_f = 2)$.
-The latent function~$\ftr$ is randomly generated using a periodic kernel, enforcing the RKHS-norm bound $\Gamma_f^2 = 1$.
-The $n_{\mathrm{data}} \in \{100, 1000\}$ measurements are corrupted by an unknown wind force, which is assumed to be contained within a 2D ellipsoid with differently scaled semi-axes in the global coordinate frame, resulting in tilt-angle-dependent, ellipsoidal noise bounds $P_j^w(\theta)$, $j \in \mathbb{I}_1^{n_{\mathrm{data}}}$.
-The components of each measurement are extracted by defining $c_{i,x}^\top = $ and $c_{i,z}^\top = $, resulting in a total of $N = 2 n_{\mathrm{data}}$ data points. \cref{fig:quadrotor} depicts this setup for $n_{\mathrm{data}} = 10$ measurements.
+We compare the proposed bound with existing bounds using an example inspired by dynamics learning in control: estimation of the residual acceleration $\ftr(x) = (a_x(\theta), a_z(\theta)) \in \mathbb{R}^{2}$ of a two-dimensional quadrotor~$(n_f = 2)$ in body frame as a function of its tilt angle~$\theta = x \in [0, 2\pi]$ $(n_x = 1)$.
+The $n_{\mathrm{data}} \in \{100, 1000\}$ noisy measurements of its accelerations $a_x, a_z$ are corrupted by an unknown wind force.
+The wind force is bounded by a 2D ellipsoid in the global coordinate frame, modeling a direction-dependent bound on the maximum wind magnitude, with stronger winds parallel to the ground\footnotemark.
+This results in tilt-angle-dependent, ellipsoidal noise bounds $P_j^w(\theta)$, $j \in \mathbb{I}_1^{n_{\mathrm{data}}}$, each of which bounds $n_f$~measurements jointly in the $x$- and $z$-coordinate, for a total of $N = n_f n_{\mathrm{data}}$ measurements.
+The components of each measurement are extracted by defining $c_i$ accordingly as unit vectors.
+We compute the optimal uncertainty bounds in $x$- and $z$-direction by setting $h$ as the corresponding unit vector, leading to a box-shaped uncertainty set. \cref{fig:quadrotor} depicts this setup for $n_{\mathrm{data}} = 10$ measurements;